Tom-PIT/Connected.Docs/en/Supply/Domain/SupplyDomain.md

 Available documents include:

 - **[Inquiries](../Documents/Inquiries.md)** – Requests sent to suppliers asking for quotations or availability.
+These do not affect stock and can typically be converted to supply orders via linked documents.
 - **[Supply orders](../Documents/SupplyOrders.md)** – Confirmed orders issued to suppliers for goods or services.
+Numbering is configured in the [Supply configuration](../CodeLists/SupplyConfiguration.md).
+Receipts are registered in **Logistics** using [Receives](../../Logistics/Documents/Receives.md).

 These documents initiate the procurement workflow and provide full traceability of supplier activity.

+> [!NOTE]
+> Supply documents follow standard states such as Draft and Committed.
+Availability of actions depends on the current state.

 ## Supply stock boundaries planning

-The **Supply stock boundaries planning** section provides planning tools based on stock boundary rules and material replenishment thresholds.
+The **[Supply stock boundaries planning](../Documents/SupplyStockBoundariesPlanning.md)** section provides planning tools based on stock boundary rules and material replenishment thresholds.
+Stock boundary rules are defined in **Logistics** under [Stock boundaries](../../Logistics/CodeLists/StockBoundaries.md).

 It supports proactive planning and prevents stockouts or overstocking.

 ## Views

 The **Views** section provides analytical insight into supply orders and procurement patterns.
+These views are read-only.

 ![Supply Views](../Assets/SupplyDomainsViews.png "Supply Views")